Start over with me, and create a new, clean heart within me. Psalm 51:10 (TPT)

-A New Clean Heart – The Creative Series – Part 1
+Creative Type – Creativity Series – Part 1

-“Start over with me, and create a new clean heart within me.
+Verse 10 says, “Start over with me, and create a new, clean heart within me.
 Fill me with pure thoughts and holy desires, ready to please you.
 May there never be even a shadow of darkness between us!
 May you never deprive me of your Sacred Spirit!
 Let my passion for life be restored, tasting joy in every breakthrough you bring to me.
 Give me more of your Holy Spirit-Wind so that I may stand strong and true to you!”
-(Ps 51:10 TPT).

-This is one of those lines in the scriptures that timelessly reflects the condition of the human heart.
+This is one of those lines in the bible that timelessly reflects the condition of the human heart.
 The ache to be made new, to start again, clean slate.
-Re-birth.
+We're thirsty for re-birth.

-I remember holding my firstborn son only hours after he was pulled from my body, being utterly astounded at his newness.
-I held a “clean slate” in my hands.
-Terror and an overwhelming sense of responsibility gripped me as I have never experienced.
-I held newness in my arms, and I desperately didn’t (and don’t) want to stuff him up.
+I remember holding my firstborn son only hours after he was pulled from my body and thinking how brand new he was and how I didn’t want to stuff him up.
+The responsibility of parenthood sat heavily on my shoulders.
 I can never put him back.
 I can never take anything that happens to him back.
-Almost eight years on, and to be honest, there are moments I wish I could re-create something new for him; a new memory to replace the old one, different experiences.
-I wish I could un-know and un-experience some things myself.
-And there are some things I wish I had known all along.
+Six years on, to be honest, there are moments that I wish I could re-create something new within him; a new memory to replace the old one.
+For my life, I wish I could un-know and un-experience things, and vice verse.
+There are some things I wish I had known all along.

 “RE-CREATE ME – RENEW ME.”